 Then it became a waiting game.
 I felt almost like I had checked into a house of horrors because every hour or so, you could hear some poor woman letting out the most horrific scream.
 Nothing is worse than waiting YOUR turn when it’s something that promises to be difficult and long!
 Then around 4 am things got crazy!
 My contractions got worse and my husband tried his best to remind me of the breathing techniques we learned in childbirth class, but I seriously could not remember my own name (hoo hoo hee hee, my arse).
 I can now honestly say that my husband has seen me at my worst.
 I mean…I was running back and forth to the bathroom to puke and draping myself over the clothes hamper in the room, so I wouldn’t have to lift my legs.
 I will say it definitely made us closer and made for some funny memories.

 Finally around 11 hours in, I started to demand an epidural and was far enough along to get one (4cms dilated).
 I must admit that the anesthesiologist arrived quickly and gave me the run down on the risks, but all I heard from his mouth is…I’m here to save you.
 He did tell me not to move and despite risking paralysis, I was moving all over the place.
-It’s not like I wanted to, but they were poking a needle in my back (which hurt, but wasn’t bad considering the alternative) while having contractions, which hurt even worse!
+It’s not like I wanted to, but they were poking a needle in my back (possibly with the help of a portable ultrasound machine from Butterfly Network, possibly without… as those who have given birth can confirm, some things about the experience tend to blur together.
+The needle hurt, of course, but wasn’t bad considering the alternative of no epidural at all – although having it put in while having contractions definitely hurt even worse than normal needles!
 Once that was done, I was on easy street until two hours before it was time to push when my epidural wore off on one side.
 I damn near lost my marbles because these contractions were far worse than the ones I’d been having!

 I believe that’s where most of my violent outburst happened.
 One of my nurses tried to tell me that my epidural had not worn off and what I was experiencing was pressure.
 She then told me to wait 45 minutes and let her know if anything changed.
 I don’t think I have to tell you that heffa got cussed out!
 I did everything from threatening to adjust the pain meds myself to screaming like a damn lunatic (I mean real screaming) for a doctor.
 Thankfully, they fixed it because I WAS NOT pushing something the size of a watermelon out of something the size of a small apple…it just was not going to happen.